department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 **At least one of these must be true:**

 - You’re totally disabled at the time of your discharge and unable to work, **or**
-- No matter your work status, you’ve had 1 of the following:
+- No matter your work status, you’ve had one of the following:
   - Total loss of hearing in both ears
   - Loss of speech that leaves you unable to talk—even in a whisper—without the help of an artificial device
   - Permanent (long-lasting) loss of use of both of your hands, feet, or eyes, or one hand and one foot, or one hand or foot and one eye